cado-security/product-help/docs/cado/discovery-import/aws/aws-lambda.md

 ### CloudWatch Logs Integration

-Lambda automatically sends logs from your code to a CloudWatch Logs group associated with the function.
-Cado captures these logs and adds them to your timeline, enabling you to view any logging statements made by the function.
+Lambda automatically sends logs from your code to a CloudWatch Logs group associated with the function. / Forensic Acquisition and Investigation captures these logs and adds them to your timeline, enabling you to view any logging statements made by the function.

 ![Cloudwatch Logs](/img/aws-lambda-cloudwatch.png)

-*Note:* Cado imports the image of container-based Lambda functions from the Amazon Elastic Container Registry.
+*Note:* / Forensic Acquisition and Investigation imports the image of container-based Lambda functions from the Amazon Elastic Container Registry.

 ### Data Flow Diagram